coralogix/terraform-provider-coralogix/docs/resources/logs2metric.md

 Optional:

-- `applications` (List of String) An array that contains log’s application names that we want to be alerted on.
+- `applications` (Set of String) An array that contains log’s application names that we want to be alerted on.
 - `lucene` (String) The search_query that we wanted to be notified on.
-- `severities` (List of String) An array of severities that we interested in.
-Can be one of ["Debug" "Verbose" "Info" "Warning" "Error" "Critical"]
+- `severities` (Set of String) An array of severities that we interested in.
+Can be one of ["Unspecified" "Debug" "Verbose" "Info" "Warning" "Error" "Critical"]
-- `subsystems` (List of String) An array that contains log’s subsystem names that we want to be notified on.
+- `subsystems` (Set of String) An array that contains log’s subsystem names that we want to be notified on.

 <a id="nestedblock--timeouts"></a>